ADVERTISER DISCLOSURE

 Option One: Bilt Cash

-Think of Bilt Cash as a second rewards balance that works alongside Bilt Points.
+So, think of Bilt Cash as a second rewards balance that works alongside Bilt Points.
 You earn it from your everyday spending, and it acts like money inside the Bilt system.

 Its main purpose?
 Covering the 3% fee that comes with earning points on rent or mortgage payments.